mute-key/arkos-es-art-book-next-4x3/README.md

 This version of the theme is for ArkOS Emulationstation-FCAMOD frontend on 640x480 resolution.
 More specifically it was worked on rg353m model. i didn't have enough time to  super-fine-tune the numbers of the elements but they should look just as good.

 A lot of firmwares are already comes with art-book-next theme but some are yet not.
-If you like this variant and does not coem with art-book-next theme, then there is a good chance that this theme would work for the devices (other than to the ones that i own which is rg353m) if it has screen ratio of 4x3 with Emulationstation as the frontend espeically if the resolution is 640x480.
+If you like this variant and does not come with art-book-next theme, then there is a good chance that this theme would work for the devices (other than to the ones that i own which is rg353m) if it has screen ratio of 4x3 with Emulationstation as the frontend espeically if the resolution is 640x480.

 I have tested this theme on stock OS (older version of batocera) and it works into some degrees but battery indicator didn't work at all.
 Everything seemed fine except that.